 LET THE FUTURE GENERATIONS ESCAPE

-On 18 & 19 November Loevestein castle, in collaboration with Maastricht University and Lab Toekomstige Generaties (Lab Future Generations), will organise a symposium on the human rights of future generations.
+On 18 & 19 November Loevestein castle, in collaboration with Maastricht University and Lab Toekomstige Generaties (Lab Future Generations), organises a symposium on the human rights of future generations.

 This symposium is organised in the framework of the Hugo de Groot (Grotius) year, in which Grotius’ work is commemorated 400 years after his escape from Loevestein Castle in 1621.
 A question to be discussed is how our legacy will be judged in 400 years from now, in 2421?